You enter the CULTURE HACKER SHRINE. The floor is littered with the SKULLS of old media. An ARTICLE with a CLEVER LEAD is here. What will you do?

 I started out in MS Paint originally to cash in on this exciting internet “ugly pixel chic” or whatever it is.
 Maybe it’s really “this looks like shit but it’s still funny, and maybe that’s kinda part of why it’s funny chic.”
 Anyway, I promptly stopped using MS Paint when I discovered none of those things were actually legitimate chics.

 one hand tied behind my back.
 But in a dark room.
 No one can watch.
-You may only stand outside the door and listen in on the grunting my labors produce.
+You

 as a “big deal”?
 These are difficult questions to answer.